 It’s important to integrate recognition into your company’s DNA, especially when you’re using it as a way to evangelize and extend your values and culture.
 Don’t just call out major achievements.
-Zappos is famous for how it recognizes and rewards its employees, from coworkers being able to nominate each other for $50 bonuses, to getting a really good parking spot if you “WOW” another employee.
+Zappos is famous for how it recognizes and rewards its employees, from coworkers being able to nominate each other for $50 bonuses, to get a really good parking spot if you “WOW” another employee.

-Get Leadership on Board
+Get leadership on board

 One way that people learn is by example, and helping your company’s culture flourish means setting a good one from the top on down.
 To get an idea of what kind of behavior is acceptable, employees look to their managers, who look to their managers, all the way up to the executive level.